 4) No charitable donations may be made on behalf of ARM unless they have first been approved in writing in accordance with the Charities Sponsorship and Donations Policy.

 5) We expect those engaged on our behalf to comply with high ethical standards similar to our own and for them to expressly promise not to engage in any conduct which could be regarded as bribery.
-No third party, such as agents, distributors consultants, intermediaries etc, shall be engaged to work for or represent ARM unless satisfactory due diligence has been conducted on them and their engagement and contractual terms have been approved through the Legal Approvals process.
+No third party, including but not limited to agents, distributors consultants or, intermediaries etc, shall be engaged to work for or represent ARM unless satisfactory due diligence has been conducted on them and their engagement and contractual terms have been approved through the Legal Approvals process.

 6) Facilitation payments to public officials, such as customs officials, to carry out their duties expeditiously, irrespective of the amount are considered bribes under UK law and must not be made.

-7) Any attempt to extract a bribe, no matter how small, from ARM or one of its employees must be reported to the Company Secretary as soon as possible.
+7) Any attempt to extract a bribe, no matter how small, from ARM or one of its employees must be reported to the General Counsel & Company Secretary as soon as possible.

-9) Should you be unclear about any aspect of this policy you should contact the Company Secretary for clarification.
+9) Should you be unclear about any aspect of this policy you should contact the General Counsel & Company Secretary for clarification.

 All employees must ensure that they familiarise themselves with and adhere to this Code and the Company Rules and not do anything that could be perceived as bribery.
 They should ensure that those acting on our behalf behave in a similar way.
 There will be zero tolerance of any such activities by employees or anyone acting on ARM's behalf.
 Any contravention of the Code or Company Rules will have serious implications for future employment up to and including summary dismissal for gross misconduct.
 In addition, employees, directors and officers could face individual prosecution potentially leading to imprisonment, while ARM could face corporate prosecution and fines.

 4. Promotional Expenditure Policy: corporate hospitality, entertainment and gifts.